sajwolfe/GameGraphicsFinalProject/README.md

 Jordan - Caustics shader

-Alex Bradtke - cloud particle system, scene design
+Alex Bradtke - cloud particle system, scene design - My role was to help create the the outdoor scene to show off everyones part(s) and attempt to highlight them and create clouds using the particle systems.
+The cloud particle system was based off of the tutorial: https://www.youtube.com/watch?v=F8conwqx2kY.
+I used a combination of effects from the options on the particle menu off of a texture image.